Mainau Island Lake Constance

 What to Expect

-Admission is around €17–21 depending on season.
+The island is genuinely beautiful and genuinely popular.
+Weekends from late April to June are very crowded.
+Arriving at opening (usually 9am) or on a weekday morning makes the difference.
+Admission runs EUR 17 to 21 depending on season.
 The butterfly house costs extra.
-The restaurants and café on the island are somewhat overpriced, as you’d expect from a popular visitor attraction, but the Rose Garden terrace is pleasant for a coffee if you time it between the lunch rush.
+The restaurants on the island are priced for a popular visitor attraction, but the Rose Garden terrace is pleasant for a coffee between rush periods.

 Lake Constance Beyond Mainau